Dynamical Boson Stars: Varieties of boson stars

-\section{Varieties of Boson Stars}
+\section{Varieties of boson stars}

 Quite a number of different flavours of boson stars are present in the literature.
 They can have charge, a fermionic component, or rotation.
 They can be constructed with various potentials for the scalar field.
 The form of gravity which holds them together can even be modified to, say, Newtonian gravity or even no gravity at all (Q-balls).
 To a certain extent, such modifications are akin to varying the equation of state of a normal, fermionic star.
-Here we briefly review some of these variations, paying particular attention to recent work.
+Here we briefly review some of these variations, \CP{most of them represented in the diagram below}, paying particular attention to recent work.